Student Health Counselling

 Counselling is available to all students* at Lund University and Alnarp/Flyinge. *Please note that doctoral/PhD candidates should seek help from the Occupational Health Service of Lund University, not the Student Health Centre).

-The staff at the Student Health Centre works primarily with problems that affect your ability to study - i.e. stress, worry, anxiety, depression and/or academic difficulties.
+The staff at the Student Health Centre works primarily with problems that affect your ability to study, such as stress, worry, anxiety, depression and/or academic difficulties.

 We understand how difficult it can be to adjust to life in a new country.
 As professional listeners we are here to support you and assist you in overcoming any obstacles you may encounter.
 Our work is of course confidential.